 To see who viewed an individual story on your account, click the eye icon.
 This will display a complete list of every Instagram user who saw the story.

-Tap the chart icon to the right of the eye icon to view the actions taken from an individual story.
+Tap the chart icon to the left of the eye icon to view the actions taken from an individual story.
 Here, you can see the number of shares and replies your story received, how many people visited your profile from the story, and how many sticker taps occurred.
 If you have more than 10,000 followers or are a verified user, you can also add links to your Instagram Stories, and you’ll be able to see how many users swiped up to visit the URL.

 Why it matters

 There’s a lot you can learn from how users engage with your stories.
 For example, you may discover that lifestyle photos of your products get more website clicks than product photos on a neutral background.
 This indicates that your brand should share more lifestyle content or user-generated content.

 Beneath Interactions, you’ll find a section of data called Discovery, which details the number of accounts reached with an individual story.
 Here, you’ll find the following metrics:

 - Impressions: Number of views the story received

 - Follows: Number of users who followed your account from the story

 - Navigation: How many users did the following: